 - Use a multimeter to check each source of voltage.
 (Here is a full explanation of what a multimeter is and how to use one).

 If you suspect that your flickering TV is caused by an internal hardware problem, hiring a professional to fix it might be more trouble than it’s worth.
-TV mechanics can be expensive, so call and get a quote before deciding to hire one.
+TV mechanics can be expensive, so call and get a quote before hiring one.

 Final Thoughts on Flickering TV Screen